 Notice, in all cases, must include publishing an advertisement in a local newspaper.

-To download a notice please select the link below that is relevant to the area in which the premises are situated.
+To download a notice please select the link below.

 Frequently asked questions

 Only if the premises in question holds a Premises Licence under the Licensing Act 2003.

 NO. R18 films can only be shown at premises licensed as a Sex Cinema.

 NO. R18 videos/DVDs can only be sold at a registered sex shop.